Precision RF Meter - HM-1002 - pre-order

 The HM-1002 Heathkit® Precision RF MeterTM is our first new amateur radio station accessory and our first test equipment product in over 30 years.
 This is a solder kit, suitable for people with no prior electronics experience.
 We believe it is a landmark in RF meters, in both technical features and price/performance.

-We'll be communicating progress on this exciting product regularly to our loyal pre-order customers.
-We welcome your pre-order.
+We are communicating progress on this exciting product regularly to our loyal pre-order customers and will announce when general availability beings.

 Finally, affordable laboratory-grade accuracy.